 Welcome to my Crime / Mystery / Thriller Store.
 This page is organized by author last name (A – M).
-When you find a book, simply click the Amazon link to make your purchase.
+When you find a book, simply click the [BUY ME] button to make your purchase.
 It’s as simple as that.
 Each link displays various media selection formats: eBook, paperback, audiobook, etc.

 Happy reading and buy books often!